Free Shipping On All Orders

 Can You Wear Cremation Jewelry While Swimming or Get It Wet?

 As the days grow longer and temperatures rise, the allure of spending time by the pool or at the beach becomes irresistible.
 However, if you wear cremation jewelry to keep a loved one's memory close, you might wonder if it's safe to wear your cherished piece while swimming or even allow it to get wet.
-Cremation jewelry is not only a beautiful accessory but also a deeply meaningful keepsake, making it essential to know how to care for it properly.
+Beyond being merely stylish, cremation jewelry holds our dearest memories close.
+Thus, mastering its upkeep ensures those moments never fade.

 Can You Wear Cremation Jewelry While Swimming?